This story is a simple illustration of the three sisters of the Minami household. Please do not expect too much out of it.

 Minami-ke provides examples of the following tropes:

-Adult Fear: Otherwise incredibly lighthearted, an example is found in the last episode when they find what appears to be Kana's suicide note.
+Adult Fear: Otherwise incredibly lighthearted, an example is found in the last episode of Okaeri when they find what appears to be Kana's suicide note.

 Art Shift: Frequent closeups in which characters' faces gain considerable detail.
 "Bible Black faces", as the image boards call them.